awsdocs/amazon-ec2-user-guide/doc_source/AMIs.md

 ## Using an AMI<a name="ami-using"></a>

 The following diagram summarizes the AMI lifecycle\.
-After you create and register an AMI, you can use it to launch new instances\. \(You can also launch instances from an AMI if the AMI owner grants you launch permissions\.\) You can copy an AMI within the same Region or to different Regions\.
+After you create and register an AMI, you can use it to launch new instances\. \(You can also launch instances from an AMI if the AMI owner grants you launch permissions\.\) You can copy an AMI within the same AWS Region or to different AWS Regions\.
 When you no longer require an AMI, you can deregister it\.

 ![\[The AMI lifecycle (create, register, launch, copy, deregister).\]](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/images/ami_lifecycle.png)